johnwcowan/r7rs-work/ContextsCowan.md

 `(monad-if `*c mobj *mproc1 mproc2*`)`

 Unwraps *mobj* in the context *c*.
-If the result is true is true, *mproc1* (which must not require arguments) is invoked and its result is returned; otherwise, *mproc2* (which also must not require arguments) is invoked and its result is returned.
+If the result is true, *mproc1* (which must accept a single argument) is invoked on it and its results are returned; otherwise, *mproc2* (which must not require arguments) is invoked and its results are returned.
 In either case, the result is already wrapped.

 `(functor-lift `*c proc*`)`